 - The very setting of My Hero Academia and attitudes towards authority are tackled really hard.
 The world of My Hero Academia can be described as a place where the public is used to trusting authority and heroes.
 A typical Vigilante is an amusing side-attraction that authorities don't see much care of bringing in because their actions dont cause much trouble and theres no real message to them; for example, the Illegals have been at it for a while in the story and have not been punished other than shooed off.
 While Stain's message did cause some upheaval in the main series, the Phantom Thieves' actions are tackling crimes that the Heroes and Police did little to try and solve.
 The Phantom Thieves showed that society really hasn't changed in spite of the Heroes' presence.
 By pointing out what's wrong with society and actively helping improve society, the Phantom Thieves of Hearts have the potential to be the most impactful Vigilantes in the history of the world.

 - Demoted to Extra:

-- Virtually all of the My Hero Academia characters aside from Izuku and Hatsume get reduced to passing mentions or one-chapter cameos at best.
+- Virtually all of the My Hero Academia characters aside from Izuku, Hatsume, and Pop Step get reduced to passing mentions or one-chapter cameos at best.
 This is fully justified by the fact that the story takes place in Tokyo and not Musutafu or U.A.

 - Junya Kaneshiro is brutally killed by Overhaul in his first appearance.